wera-as/LogLeaf/README.md

 # File Download Logger

 The File Download Logger is a versatile and adaptable PHP class designed to log file download events to either a text (.txt) or a comma-separated value (.csv) file.
 With each download event, the Logger generates a timestamped entry.
 Additionally, it can capture IP addresses, browser details, and operating system information.
-The Logger supports PHP 5.6 and onwards.
+The Logger supports PHP 5.6 and onwards, and offers enhanced error customization.
 ## Features

 - Customize the log file path as per your needs.